ishaq60/Assignment-1/README.md

 }

 console.log(LogLevel.Error); // Output: "ERROR"
-✅ Why Use Enums?
+When to Use String Enums?
-Self-explaining code: Replaces hard-coded values with meaningful names.

-Type safety: Prevents wrong values.
+✔️ For better debugging (logs show actual text).
+✔️ When values need to be human-readable.

+🔥 Key Benefits of Enums
+✅ Self-documenting – Names replace "magic numbers" like 404 (what does 404 mean?).
+✅ Type safety – Prevents invalid assignments (e.g., Direction.Up = 5 → Error).
-Easier to update: Change values in one place.
+✅ Easier refactoring – Change values in one place instead of everywhere in code.

-⚠️ When to Avoid Enums?
+🚫 When to Avoid Enums?
-Enums add extra JavaScript code, which might be an issue for tree-shaking in frontend projects.
+If tree-shaking (removing unused code) is critical (enums generate extra JavaScript).

-For simple key-value needs, const objects can be better.
+For simple key-value pairs, consider a const object: typescript

-💡 Final Thoughts
-Use numeric enums for ordered or numeric values (like status codes).

-Use string enums for better clarity in logs and debugging.

-Enums help you write cleaner, type-safe TypeScript code. 🚀

-yaml
 Copy
-Edit
+Download
+const LogLevel = {
+  Info: "INFO",
+  Warn: "WARNING",
+  Error: "ERROR",
+} as const; // Makes it read-only

+Final Thoughts
+Use Numeric Enums → For sequential values (status codes, directions).
+Use String Enums → For better debugging (log levels, error types).
+Enums make your code cleaner, safer, and easier to maintain! 🚀